Hulkilla/PR1_Web_Scraping/README.md

 4) **Configure environment variables** (optional): If your project requires environment variables, create a .env file in the root of the project and add the necessary variables.
 You can use the .env.example file as a reference.
 5) **Run main.py**: Once the dependencies are installed, you can run the **main.py** file to start the analysis.
+    - To run the script from the main folder (project), use ``python source/main.py ``.
+This will allow the script to run correctly and export the CSV file to the dataset folder.

 ## Uses